 Second Offense

-Banned from having a cell phone on school grounds for 30 days and assigned to Saturday school.
+• Banned from having a cellphone/ear buds/headphones/electronic device on school grounds for 30 days and assigned to Saturday school.
 Note: A mandatory parent conference must be held to restore phone privileges to the student.

 Third Offense